12 Simple Ways to Save Money on Groceries

 Whenever I look at ways to trim our budget, my thoughts turn to groceries first.
 It always seems like no matter how many times you set a food budget, after a few months it tends to disintegrate.
 It’s just way to easy to go to the store and add a few extra things to your cart here and there.

 This isn’t going to be a list of ways to save money at the grocery store that you can find anywhere else because I already know that my readers know those tips.
-Grating your own cheese, skipping the pre-packaged foods, buying dried beans, grocery shopping without children when possible, skipping the shopping when you are hungry…yeah, you already know those!
+Grating your own cheese, skipping the pre-packaged foods, buying dried beans, grocery shopping without children when possible, skipping the shopping when you are hungry, buying generic brands instead of brand name…yeah, you already know those!

 Even when you think you are a total pro at saving money on groceries, you probably haven’t tried all of the tips that I’m about to share with you.
 And if you have…awesome!
 Please email me if you want to write the follow-up article to this post on even MORE ways to save on your grocery bill!

 These are methods that we’ve used in our own household to keep our food budget down to $400 a month for 5 of us.
 (This does not include beef which we raise ourselves and have a separate fund for.)
 It’s been a challenge each month to keep our bills down at this level since our cost of groceries here can be high and since we are all on various diets for allergies.
 But I wanted to share these tips with you so that you can feel encouraged…it can be done!

 —Find even more tips on How to Deal With Food Allergies On a Budget.

 1. Shop Only in One Part of the Store